- 1 How do you make gluten-free dough stick together?

 - 2 How do you make gluten-free rise?

-- 3 How do you fix crumbly gluten free bread?
+- 3 How do you make gluten-free roti bread?

-- 10 What makes a bread gluten free?
+- 10 Which Indian flour is gluten free?

 Xanthan Gum and Guar Gum Xanthan gum can act as gluten does in a gluten bread.
 Gluten will add stretch, holding the bubbles and causing bread to rise, and add a sort of ‘stickiness’ that keeps the bread together.
 Xanthan gum or guar gum will prevent crumbling in breads, cakes, muffins, biscuits, and many other recipes.